im-rahulr/gemini-cli/docs/cli/commands.md

 - **`/quit`** (or **`/exit`**)

-  - **Description:** Exit Gemini CLI.
+  - **Description:** Exit CodeCraft CLI.

 ## At commands (`@`)

-At commands are used to include the content of files or directories as part of your prompt to Gemini.
+At commands are used to include the content of files or directories as part of your prompt to CodeCraft.
 These commands include git-aware filtering.

 - **`@<path_to_file_or_directory>`**